 However, I included them for those of us (like me!) who prefer visual instructions.

 Step 1: Combine Boiling Water and Jello Mix

-First, add your boiling water to a medium to large size bowl.
+First, add your boiling hot water to a medium bowl.

 Then, pour the jello powder into the boiling water and stir until the jello powder has dissolved completely.